Do one of the following drone logbook statements accurate describe you?

-We had to fit the square in the round hole in September 2014 with the first batch of 333 exemptions were released.
-There continues to be a provision in the 333 exemptions that mentions that the pilot may log time in accordance with 61.51(b) to show pilot in command (“PIC”) qualifications to operate under the 333.
+We had to fit the square in the round hole in September 2014 with the first batch of Section 333 (now called Section 44807) exemptions were released.
+Some exemptions mentioned that the pilot may log time in accordance with 61.51(b) to show pilot in command (“PIC”) qualifications to operate under the exemption.

 So how do we sort this all out when it comes to logging since we have different terms in different parts of the regulations?

 Part 61 is how you get manned aircraft certificates while Part 91 is how you lose that manned aircraft certificate (by violating those operating regulations).
-The Section 333 exemptions adopted the standards in 61.51(b) and then later were changed to say “may.”
+The Section 333 (now called Section 44807) exemptions adopted the standards in 61.51(b) and then later were changed to say “may.”

-Furthermore, 14 CFR 61.8 says, “Any action conducted pursuant to part 107 of this chapter or Subpart E of part 101 of this chapter cannot be used to meet the requirements of this part.”
+Furthermore, 14 CFR 61.8 says, “Any action conducted pursuant to part 107 of this chapter cannot be used to meet the requirements of this part.”
 You cannot even use the drone time towards obtaining a Part 61 airmen certificate or rating.
-What a bummer. 🙁
+What a bummer. :(

 Moreover, most of the terms are not even accurately being used!
 If you look carefully at the definitions, you’ll notice that almost all of them 99% of the time cannot be applied to Part 107 remote pilots under a strict reading of the legal definitions.
 Sure.
 Everyone will know what you mean but they are not legally accurate usages.
 But then again, in 107 world, many of these definitions don’t matter.
 You could call the time flying your Star Wars tie fighter drone “Lord Vader time” because you aren’t using that time to go for a certificate or rating.

-Here is a helpful graph of the different definitions, their location, and how a person flying under Part 101 or Part 107 should treat the definition.
+Here is a helpful graph of the different definitions, their location, and how a person flying under different parts should treat the definition.

 |Location in the Law||How to treat it.||Definition|